Internal energy and information flows mediate input and output power in bipartite molecular machines: Derivations

-\section{Transformation of entropy production rates}
+\subsection{Transformation of entropy production rates}

-In this section, we facilitate later appendix calculations by deriving the entropy production rates for the transformed coordinates of the center of mass and relative coordinate.
+In this section, we facilitate \stkout{later SI} calculations in Apps.~\ref{app:info} and \ref{app:EPR} by deriving the entropy production rates for the transformed coordinates of the center of mass and relative coordinate.
 In the barrierless system with coupling energy that depends only on the relative coordinate $\ex-\ey$, a simple linear transformation decouples the coordinates \x~and \y~into two independent coordinates.
 Consequently, the probability current and the entropy production rate also split into two independent terms.

 We start from the definition of the entropy production rate for a bipartite system~\cite{Horowitz2015},

 where the probability current is

 The subscript $j$ refers to the probability current for either subsystem \X~or \Y, and similarly $\partial_j$ refers to the related derivative with respect to either \x~or \y. $p(\ex,\ey)$ is the joint probability distribution, and $V_{\rm eff}(\ex,\ey)$ is the effective energy landscape that depends on both subsystem coordinates and chemical driving forces.